NeonVulture/Arduino-Projects/Pocket-Simon/Readme.md

 </p>

 ![PCB 3D View](https://github.com/NeonVulture/Arduino-Projects/blob/main/Pocket-Simon/Assets/PCB_FullView_3D.PNG "PCB 3D View")
 This PCB was designed using EasyEDA.
-If you would like your own, you can download the gerber files and order it on any pcb manufacture such as [JLCPCB](https://jlcpcb.com/VBS?utm_source=bing_ads&utm_medium=cpc&utm_campaign=JP_ALL_20200709&msclkid=9ef340d94811193b322f218aa54c1cd9).
-Alternatively, You can download the template here which can be edited in KiCad as well.
+If you would like your own, you can download the gerber files and order it on any pcb manufacturer such as [JLCPCB](https://jlcpcb.com/VBS?utm_source=bing_ads&utm_medium=cpc&utm_campaign=JP_ALL_20200709&msclkid=9ef340d94811193b322f218aa54c1cd9).
+Alternatively, You can download the schematic and pcb templates here to edited in KiCad.
+Alternatively,